jogarbaut/jomelbautista/README.md

 # Hello, I'm Jomel.

-I am an aspiring tech developer.

-My early career journey started in civil engineering where I dedicated years to designing, building, and retrofitting aging infrastructure to ensure safe drinking water.

-Though this experience was meaningful to me, I wanted to expand my skill set to diversify the projects and problems that teams in the tech industry have the opportunity to address.

-To gain skills in tech, I began by taking computer science courses at local colleges through their continuing education programs in the evenings.
-This led me to enrolling in and completing a coding boot camp to receive a Full-Stack Developer certificate.
-Through my learnings, I have gained tech skills in the following technology stacks:
+I am a full-stack developer with a focus on the MERN Stack and the React Front-End Framework.

+I have skills in the following technology stacks:

 - MongoDB, Express, React.js, Node.js
 - Python, Flask, MySQL, AJAX